 - Enable dragging and dropping

-The reason I chose these options is to maximise the performance.
-My computer is not exactly the most up to date machine around, and I don't want unnecessary things slowing it down.
+The reason I chose these options is to maximize the performance.
+My computer is not exactly the most up-to-date machine around, and I don't want unnecessary things slowing it down.

 I suspect many of the remaining Windows XP users across the world much prefer to sacrifice performance improvement in favour of an impressive wallpaper, or modern Theme based on their favourite pop star etc.

 Nothing wrong with that.
-The flexibility to customise the Operating system to your own personal taste is good.
+The flexibility to customize the Operating system to your own personal taste is good.

 However, you have a business mind thinking about performance.
 That is impressive!

 There are also several other things you can do to improve the performance of your Windows XP Computer.